katsumiar/WiseOwlChat/OpenWolfPack/OpenWolfPack.md

 *Sample source codes for ReadFileAPI.cs and FetchUrlAPI.cs plugins are included.*

 ## Local File Referencing is Supported
-When you drag and drop a file into the input field, the file path will be inserted and the bot can respond to the content of that file.
+When you drag and drop a file into the input field, the file is placed on a localhost server managed by OpenWolfPack and is replaced with a URL.
+You can then access it using the `FetchUrlAPI` plugin.
+If you want to directly refer to the file path, you can use the `ReadFileAPI` plugin.
-However, only text files are supported.
-This feature is implemented as a Plugin API (ReadFileAPI).

 ## URL Referencing is Supported
 The bot can respond to URL content, including HTML, PDF, and text files.